About the library

 - A valid UWE Bristol ID card, or Library card, is required to gain entry to the Library out of core business hours.
 All users are expected to produce this on request.

 - The University accepts no responsibility for personal possessions brought into the libraries.
+Please do not leave belongings unattended in our libraries.

 - All Library users should acquaint themselves with the fire and safety regulations displayed in the libraries.